Skip to content

 spawn_subagent(

-task="Update YAML front-matter in these files",
+task="Update YAML front-matter in markdown files", # Clear, specific subject

 files=batch,